Sidebar Sidebar Sidebar

 What are the different types of CBD Concentrates?

-When someone talks about CBD concentrates, they think about different products with other characteristics, such as concentration of CBD, purity, and structure.
+When you hear someone talking about CBD concentrates, what they have in mind in the form of CBD can be turned into different products with other characteristics, such as concentration of CBD, purity, and structure.
 Luckily, you don’t have to worry too much about it.
 There are only 5 main types of CBD concentrates that you’ll find most often.
 Those are:

 CBD wax

-CBD wax comes from THC-Free hemp distillate.
+CBD wax gets made using THC-Free hemp distillate.
 Removing THC uses a Chromatography machine that separates the THC from the CBD.
-The by-product is a CBD wax with terpenes to enhance the potency.
+The by-product is a CBD wax that can be infused with terpenes to enhance the potency.

 CBD shatter

 CBD shatter has a different structure than wax.
 It looks like shattered glass, as the name indicates.
-Most people compare it to rock candy.
-Shatter is a mix of extracted oil with chemicals or heat, then cooling and hardening to give it the appearance of amber-colored glass.
+It’s been compared to rock candy by others.
+Shatter gets made by extracting oil with chemicals or heat, then cooling and hardening it to give it the appearance of amber-colored glass.
 When cooked for consumption, shatter becomes a sticky, viscous liquid resembling honey.

 CBD Crumble